vanhornchadm/Octoprint-Smart-Filament-Sensor/README.md

 * In [BigTreeTech SmartFilamentSensor Manual](https://github.com/bigtreetech/smart-filament-detection-module/tree/master/manual) on page 12 you can find the functionality of the pins.
 Please ensure that there is no undocumented twist in your cable
 * My recommended GPIO pins: 11, 13, 15, 17 (such without any special usage).
 Please check the [documentation](https://www.raspberrypi.org/documentation/usage/gpio/) of your Raspberry Pi version/model.
 Also other pins could work, if you know how to configure it on the Raspberry, but it might be tricky and not work out of the box.

+Note: The BTT Pins are labeled as follows

+S for SIN  <--- signal line (i.e. data source--attach to chosen GPIO pin) G for GND  <--- This is ground
+V for VDD  <---  +3.3v in

 **Attention**
 There are two different modes for GPIO pins:
 * BCM (Broadcom SOC channel) - the numbers after the GPIO label